janberges/elphmod/examples/README.md

 # elphmod examples

 This directory contains examples that demonstrate the different functionalities of elphmod.
 To run them, the scripts `run.sh` can be used.
+Make sure to install the Python requirements before (`python3 -m pip install -r requirements.txt`).

 * `3x3.py` - relaxation of CDW distortion in monolayer TaS2
 * `a2f.py` - Eliashberg spectral function of monolayer TaS2